dan-r-mount/sport-court-booker/README.md

-# Tennis Court Booking Automation
+# Sport Court Booking Automation

 This repository contains an automated system for booking tennis courts at Telford Park Tennis Club.
 The system uses GitHub Actions to automatically book courts every Thursday and Saturday for two weeks in advance.